MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/database-wait-statistics.md

 [!INCLUDE[include_note_database_wait_statistics_md](../includes/include-note-database-wait-statistics.md)]

 You can also emit this data to telemetry and can analyze it in Application Insights.
 To do this, choose the **Emit telemetry** icon from the tab.
-To set the telemetry signal for the application you can see, [Monitoring and Analyzing Telemetry](telemetry-overview.md).
+To set the telemetry signal for the application, see [Monitoring and Analyzing Telemetry](telemetry-overview.md).
 To know more about which information you'll get in Application Insights and how to analyze it, see [Analyzing Database Wait Statistics Telemetry](telemetry-database-wait-statistics-trace.md).

 ## See Also